awsdocs/amazon-rds-user-guide/doc_source/USER_StopInstance.md

 ## API<a name="USER_StopInstance.API"></a>

-To stop a DB instance by using the Amazon RDS API, call the [StopDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_StopDBInstance.html) action with the following parameter:
+To stop a DB instance by using the Amazon RDS API, call the [StopDBInstance](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_StopDBInstance.html) operation with the following parameter:
 + `DBInstanceIdentifier` – the name of the DB instance\.

 ## <a name="USER_StopInstance.Related"></a>